deadcast2/jeanie/README.md

    **Important**: Change this password immediately after first login!

+8. Execute the formatted_reservation_view.sql to generate the view needed for reservations

 ## Configuration

 In the `Web.config` file, you can adjust the following settings: